phoenisx/rustschool/README.md

 Code Samples for varius Rust Features to get a heads on Rust-Lang, based on [Rust Book](https://doc.rust-lang.org/book/).
 It is considered:
   - That you have some knowledge in programming, and have worked with some language before...
+    - Best is if you have worked with some kind of OO Language (like Java) and also Functional language (like Javascript) as Rust uses many mixed concepts from both OOP and Functional Programming.
   - That you have read [Chap-1](https://doc.rust-lang.org/book/) from the Rust Book, for initial setups.

 ## Rust Book with Examples: